 • DON’T allow a driver to leave the scene without exchanging information.
 You do not need to physically restrain a driver – see the above note about keeping yourself safe – but it is good practice to jot down identifying characteristics and license plate numbers.
 If an at-fault driver attempts to leave the scene, you can remind them of the consequences of doing so and record their vehicle and license plate description.

-• DO cooperate with police.
+• DO cooperate with the police.
 If you have chosen to stop and witnessed the accident itself, provide every detail you can to the police.
 Stay on the scene until your statement is complete and police have released you to continue traveling.

 Overall, many people choose to stop and help when they witness a car accident.
 Keeping these tips in mind can help ensure you are doing what you can for the victims and police while keeping yourself safe from harm.
 You are not necessarily a medical professional, a mechanic, or a police officer, but Good Samaritans can provide some help and may even save a life.
 Just remember your own limitations and leave the tough work to the emergency personnel.
+To learn more speak to a Dallas car accident lawyer.